keeporsweep/keeporsweep-twitter/README.md

 Based on the great [TwitterOAuth PHP library](https://twitteroauth.com) and its demo site – thanks to [Abraham Williams](https://abrah.am)! 🎉

+Using the official [Twitter embedded Tweets](https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/overview), so it shows conversation as well as count of replies & likes for context.

 ## 🏗 Setup
 1. Register a [Twitter app](https://apps.twitter.com).